Sussex County Issues

 - Chain of Indivisible speakers stating examples of one of the topics above (e.g., one of Trump’s lies after the next)

-- New faces in front of the Commissioners will show that our group is growing
+- New faces in front of the Committees and Boards will show that our group is growing

 Contact Congressman Gottheimer